Add GraphQL Edge Caching to Contentful

 Follow these steps to deploy to production:

-1. Signup for an account at grafbase.com
+Signup for an account at http://grafbase.com

-2. Visit grafbase.com/new to create a new project
+Visit grafbase.com/new to create a new project

-3. Connect and deploy your application where the grafbase was added
+Connect and deploy your application where the

-5. Update your host (Netlify, Vercel, Fly, etc.) with the new GraphQL API endpoint that Grafbase supplied for your new project.
+CONTENTFUL_API_URL(and optionalCONTENTFUL_API_TOKEN) when deployingUpdate your host (Netlify, Vercel, Fly, etc.) with the new GraphQL API endpoint that Grafbase supplied for your new project.

 That's it!

 Grafbase is programmed to autonomously deploy a fresh gateway each time it identifies a change to grafbase/grafbase.config.ts.
-Consequently, if you need to adjust any cache settings, including parameters like maxAge, staleWhileRevalidate, and mutationInvalidation, you’re free to do so.
+Consequently, if you need to adjust any cache settings, including parameters like maxAge, staleWhileRevalidate, and mutationInvalidation, youβre free to do so.

 Grafbase will handle the rest of the process seamlessly.
 We'll explore extending the Contentful Content API with custom fields in another post.